 3.What role can employers have in tackling child poverty?

 Data tells us that employment is not always a route out of poverty.
 Besides paying a decent wage, employers can take practical steps to support employees experiencing financial insecurity.

-Employers across the Combined Authority area will be invited to participate in the programme, with a priority focus on those that have a high proportion of lower-paid employees with families.
-In part this will be through liaison with employers attached to local schools that are being supported through other aspects of the CPPP, and working in partnership with North East Chamber of Commerce and local business networks, as well as employers that have signed up to the NTCA Good Work Pledge.
+Employers across the North of Tyne will be invited to participate in the programme, with a priority focus on those that have a high proportion of lower-paid employees with families.
+In part this will be through liaison with employers attached to local schools that are being supported through other aspects of the Child Poverty Prevention Programme, and working in partnership with North East Chamber of Commerce and local business networks, as well as employers that have signed up to NTCA’s Good Work Pledge.

 NTCA’s Good Work Pledge is free to join and supports businesses on their journey to being recognised as a ‘Good Work’ employer.
 This means work that provides job security, skills, progression, and decent pay- which are all important in addressing the causes of child poverty in our region.